 2012 December: Referendum held by ballot box.
 Out of the 1,294 students and staff who participated, 98.2% voted in favour of the cleaners being brought in-house.

-2012-2013: much support expressed at numerous demonstrations and events, such as Justice For Cleaners Latino Nights and the Justice For Cleaners Day.
+2012-2013: A series of support expressed at numerous demonstrations and events, such as Justice For Cleaners Latino Nights and the Justice For Cleaners Day.
 JFC Badges, bags, and t-shirts worn, including at Graduation.

 2014-15: Continued harassment and victimisation of cleaners.
 Continued protests and disruption of a governing body meeting.